abdoukarim/wolbanking77/README.md

 ```

 To train & evaluate the NLP models in the paper, run this command:
->📋  You can sprecify the corresponding split to run (5k_split or full).
+>📋  You can specify the corresponding split to run (5k_split or full).

 ## BertBase
 ```Train